som-labs/community/README.md

-**English:** This repository is used as welcome to the Som Labs comunity, a volunteer group of hackers that develops software and hardware around the SomEnergia Cooperative.
+> **English:** This repository is used as welcome to the Som Labs comunity,

-# Comunidad SomLabs
+> a volunteer group of hackers that develops software and hardware around the SomEnergia Cooperative.

 Bienvenido a la Comunidad Som Labs.